Team6-WallE/Project3/README.md

       4. config folder: created a new ekf.yaml file to fuse the odometry information given by the sensors through the use of state estimation nodes.
                         It can also publish the odom => base_link transform on the /tf topic.
       5. level5.launch.py: added a robot_localization node
-      6. added new pkg my_robot_mapping, .pgm and yaml of level5 map is inside the pkg /maps folder
+      6. added pkg my_robot_mapping, .pgm and yaml of level5 map is inside the pkg /maps folder
+      7. added navigation pkg.
+Currently some issues with the trajectory planner, robot never curves on bends.
+Usage is the same as always.
+Pose estimate then choose nav goal